go-go-golems/prompto/README.md

 This allows you to access your Prompto prompts directly from Cursor IDE, making it easy to include relevant context in your development workflow.

+This will start a local web server, typically on `http://localhost:8080`.

+#### Using with Cursor IDE

+Run `prompto help cursor-setup` to get started.

 ### Safety considerations

 Always ensure that repositories added to `prompto` are safe and trusted.
 As `prompto` doesn't inherently verify the